robinmuhia/gpt_prompter/README.md

 # Ayira's Affirmations

-This is a 'Words of affirmation' web application that uses the OpenAI API to give my girlfriend words of affirmation.
-I created this as a birthday gift for her as one of her love languages is words of affirmation.
-It is deployed on vercel and it is serverless hence no backend is required.
+This is a 'Words of affirmation' web application that uses the OpenAI API to give words of affirmation.

 # Front-end infrastructure